HermesBoots/simple_shell/README.md

 ## Bugs

-Many many bugs!
-This was a learning exercise, so expect things to not work or break.
 Feel free to messege either of the authors when a bug is found.
 We may go back and fix it!

 ## Authors